Staff Retention – Tips For Investing In Your Team

+Fostering an environment where staff get to know each other and have some socliasation is good for morale and for the company.
 When staff members feel as though they know the people they work with and are given the opportunity to get to know them, they feel more of a sense of belonging.

 Gallup found that close friendships at work boost employee satisfaction by 50% and people with a best friend at work are 7x more likely to engage fully in their work.

-Celebrate their achievements
+Celebrate their Achievements

 A study conducted by Entelo found that people are most likely to leave their jobs after their first, second, and third year at a company.
-Instilling a sense of acknowledgement of the commitment and hard work that your employees put in early on, is the stepping stone to building a work group that will stick with your organisation for the long run.
+Instilling a sense of acknowledgement of the commitment and hard work that your employees put in early on is the stepping stone to building a work group that will stick with your organisation for the long run.